 All apprenticeships are now being funded through the government’s Targeted Training Fund, which is designed to help employers and apprentices during the Covid recovery period.

 There’s no special application process – fees have simply been waived.
-Check out our apprenticeships in aquatics, outdoor recreation and performing arts, and talk to a learning support advisor to see if it’s the right option for you!
+Check out our apprenticeships in aquatics, exercise, recreation and performing arts, and talk to a learning support advisor to see if it’s the right option for you!

 The Apprenticeship Boost scheme provides a wage subsidy to employers who retain their apprentices, or take on new ones.